INOVA-Technology/Conquest/README.md

 *   get beta testers to review the plot/playablity and find bugs
 *   add signal trapping
 *   add option to save game somewhere else
-*   have an all around refactortion session thing idk, just refactor some stuff
+*   refactor lots of stuff
 *   add rick astley easter egg
 *   add more tests
 *   make the current tests check the description for directions